Amended in 2004

 Australia has a responsibility to accommodate women and their children fleeing regimes or countries whose culture and laws deny women and girls basic civil rights.
-This includes women at risk of imprisonment, torture, execution or other violence or any other punishment for their association as wife, mother, sister, or daughter with dissident males; that is, men who are politically opposed to the government of their country of origin, women who may be imprisoned or executed for breaking or opposing repressive social, religious or cultural norms and/or taboos, women whose health is impaired because of imprisionment, torture and other violence.
+This includes women at risk of imprisonment, torture, execution or other violence or any other punishment for their association as wife, mother, sister, or daughter with dissident males; that is, men who are politically opposed to the government of their country of origin, women who may be imprisoned or executed for breaking or opposing repressive social, religious or cultural norms and/or taboos, women whose health is impaired from imprisonment, torture and other violence.

-Women as principal migrants, i.e. heads of households and women whose families do not fit the ‘nuclear’ model because of war deaths, must not be seen as a potential burden on the Australian community.
+Women as principal migrants, i.e. heads of households and women whose families do not fit the ‘nuclear’ model because of war deaths, must not be seen as a potential burden on the community.

 6. Trafficking of Women

-WEL believes that trafficking of women and children for sexual servitude amounts to a gross violation of their human rights.
+WEL believes that trafficking of women and children for sexual servitude amounts to a gross violation of human rights.
 The Australian Government should take all action necessary to ensure people traffickers are investigated and punished appropriately.

 Women who have been trafficked themselves are not criminals but victims of crime.
 Gender based violence; war and poverty in their country of origin make women vulnerable.
 Therefore women who have been trafficked should be allowed to remain in Australia to rebuild their lives, as well as provide assistance in prosecuting people traffickers.